What's Love Got to Do with It? (2022 film): Plot

 The next day, as Kaz marries Maymouna, Zoe witnesses an emotional rukhsati.
 On return to London, Zoe finally completes her film and begins dating James, a "stable" man her mother set her up with.
 With Zoe's film now completed, the Khan family is invited to a screening of the rough cut.
 On the same night, James breaks up with Zoe because he thinks she is in love with Kaz and he is merely her "plan B".
 Zoe becomes angry at her mother for setting her up with James in the first place, and accuses her of judging her for her choices.

 Zoe's film ends up upsetting the Khan family for revealing that Kaz's sister, Jamila, had been disowned by the Khans for choosing to marry a white and Jewish man.
 The film is then rejected by Zoe's producers as it was filmed through a "white lens".
 However, Maymouna loves it and tells Zoe it is beautiful.

 Over the next few weeks, Maymouna and Kaz's marriage gradually deteriorates as neither develops any feelings for the other.
-Kaz is determined to make it work, but she says the only way to make it work would be to pretend.
+Kaz is determined to make it work, but he says the only way to make it work would be to pretend.
 Maymouna eventually confesses to Kaz that she is in love with someone else.

 As Eid approaches, Zoe plans to travel to Turkey to take a break from all her emotional stress.
 Her mother insists that she admires Zoe for her independence and never judged her for any of the choices she made.

 The Stevensons are invited over by the Khans for the Eid celebration and Kaz reveals to everyone that he is divorced.
 Kaz also invites back his estranged sister Jamila, her husband, and their baby.
 The family are finally reunited, and Jamila takes the baby to Nani Jan to hold.
 Zoe is overwhelmed by the reconciliation and leaves, but Kaz follows her.
 He finds her in the treehouse and they kiss, confessing their feelings for each other but promising to take things slowly.

 Production

-In November 2020, it was announced Lily James, Emma Thompson and Shazad Latif had joined the cast of the film, with Shekhar Kapur directing from a screenplay by Jemima Khan, who will also serve as a producer on the film, alongside Tim Bevan and Eric Fellner who will produce under their Working Title Films banner, with StudioCanal to distribute.
+In November 2020, it was announced Lily James, Emma Thompson and Shazad Latif had joined the cast of the film, with Shekhar Kapur directing from a screenplay by Jemima Khan, who would also serve as a producer on the film, alongside Tim Bevan and Eric Fellner who would produce under their Working Title Films banner, with StudioCanal to distribute.
 In January 2021, Rob Brydon, Shabana Azmi, Sajal Ali and Asim Chaudhry joined the cast of the film; Brydon does not appear in the final film.

 Principal photography began in December 2020.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 22 critics, indicating "mixed or average" reviews.